AgoraIO-Community/AgoraWebSDK-NG/Docs/en/audio_profile.md

 ## Introduction

-High-fidelity audio is essential for professional audio scenarios, such as for podcasts and singing competitions.
-For example, podcasts require stereo and high-fidelity audio.
+High-fidelity audio is essential for professional audio scenarios such as podcasts and singing competitions.
+Podcasts, for example, require stereo and high-fidelity audio.
 High-fidelity audio refers to an audio profile with a sample rate of 48 kHz and a bitrate of 192 Kbps.

 ## Implementation